ayushnandi/ghci-hackathon/README.md

 FinChorus understands and processes natural language commands for tasks such as:

 - Checking account balances
-- Control and guide user through the interface
 - Making mock fund transfers
 - Viewing recent transactions
 - Inquiring about loans, interest rates, or credit limits